For daily wit & wisdom, sign up for the Almanac newsletter.

-Will there be a Blue Moon this year?
-And what is a Blue Moon, exactly?
-Read all about Blue Moons!
+The next Blue Moon occurs on August 30, 2023!
+What is a Blue Moon, exactly?
+Read all about the different types of Blue Moons.

 What Is a Blue Moon?